Does Parent Stress Affect Baby?

 How to Soothe a Stressed Baby

-- Not meeting eye contact
+- Does not make eye contact

 - Gently put your hand on her head or feet.